malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 ## Dynamic heterogeneities {#sec:dynamic_heterogeneities}

-The non-exponential structural relaxation in @fig:intermediate_scattering_function also hints at the presence of dynamic heterogeneities.
+The non-exponential structural relaxation in @fig:isf also hints at the presence of dynamic heterogeneities.
 As the temperature decreases from 2.5 to 1.30, the maximum value of non-Gaussian parameter increases,